 The first step in planning your degree is to check your progress against the requirements of your degree, and find out what courses you need to do.
 Use the myDegree tool, which you can access via the Pūaha self-service portal, or talk to your Student Success team.

 If you’ve had significant difficulties or not completed previous courses, there might be an ‘academic hold’ or restriction on your record.
 Talk to your Student Success Adviser about planning your programme for the new academic year.

 Be aware that you might not be able to enrol in every course that you select.
 This might be because:

 - The course has prerequisite courses—courses that are required to prepare you for success in this course—which you haven’t yet completed.

 - The course is a limited entry course, and your application wasn’t successful.

 2. Plan your timetable

-3. Calculate your fees
+3. Estimate your fees

-You must have a current Student ID card.
-Your ID card gives you benefits such as swipe-card access to the University's buildings.
+You need to renew your Student ID card at the beginning of every academic year, particularly as it’s the swipe-card you use for access to the University's buildings.
 Find out how to update or replace your Student ID card.